Integral Worldview

-In 2016 Nicholas Hedlund and Annick de Witt published research on how four major worldviews (traditional, modern, post-modern and integral) in the Netherlands and USA relate to climate change.
-They found that in both countries people with postmodern and integrative worldviews displayed significantly more concern about climate change as well as more sustainable behaviors, compared with moderns and traditionals.
+In 2016, Nicholas Hedlund and Annick de Witt published research on how four major worldviews (traditional, modern, post-modern, and integral) in the Netherlands and the USA relate to climate change.
+They found that in both countries, people with postmodern and integrative worldviews displayed significantly more concern about climate change as well as more sustainable behaviors, compared with moderns and traditionals.

 Hedlund and de Witt define worldview as “the inescapable, overarching systems of meaning and meaning-making that inform how humans interpret, enact, and co-create reality."
 They are the fundamental ‘lenses’ through which humans see and filter reality.
 A worldview is "the fundamental cognitive orientation of an individual or society encompassing the whole of the individual's or society's knowledge, culture, and point of view."